malcolmscurlyhair/mission-pitiful/README.md

 The mission statements and company data are pulled from OpenAI by code in the [`/research`](/research) directory.
-The [`/grab.py`](/research/grab.py) scripts asks OpenAI for a list of companies, their mission statements, and a succinct description of what each company does, then writes it to disk.
+The [`/grab.py`](/research/grab.py) scripts asks OpenAI for a list of companies, their mission statements, and a succinct description of what each company does then writes it to disk.

 The final output is written to [`/research/docs/data.json`](/research/docs/data.json), which then forms the basis of the quiz.
-This data is then migrated (via the magic of cut-and-paste) to [`/web/src/lib/quiz.ts`](/web/src/lib/quiz.ts), around which the web app is build.
+This data is then migrated (via the magic of cut-and-paste) to [`/web/src/lib/quiz.ts`](/web/src/lib/quiz.ts) around which the web app is build.

 The web app lives in [`/web`](/web) and is written using [Svelte](https://svelte.dev/docs/introduction) using [Tailwind](https://tailwindcss.com/docs) for styling.
 It's a simple app with a handful of pages, that